LindaMukundwa/CompiLinda/README.md

   - main.ts: The entry point of the lexer.
   - lexer.ts: The lexer implementation.

 The transpiled code is in the dist folder.
-The dist folder is the folder that is used to run the lexer and compiled from the src folder.
+The dist folder is the folder that is used to run the lexer and compiled from the src folder.**NOTE:** Please grade the main branch as this is the latest version of the lexer.

-## Installation 📦
+# Installation 📦

 1. Install TypeScript: